ingo/ingo.github.io/_recipes/memphis_style_ribs.md

 ---
 author: Steven Raichlen
 category: Entrees
-description: A simple idea of ribs giving birth to many great regional variations.
-  The pork rib is one of the most perfect morsels ever to occupy a grill.
+description: Memphis-style ribs showcase a fusion of regional American barbecue traditions.
+Pork ribs are rubbed with a blend of herbs and spices then smoked over indirect heat.
+The simple idea of smoked pork ribs has given birth to many great regional variations over time.
+A pork rib fresh off the grill or smoker is one of life's great pleasures
 image: memphis_style_ribs.jpg
 original_title: Memphis-Style Ribs
 size: 6 servings